In Washington, the 2015 Clean Water Rule is in effect

 - Streams that only flow in response to rainfall.

 These waters are critical because they help filter and clean drinking water, control flooding and erosion, and provide safe places for boating, fishing, and other recreation activities.
 They also offer habitat and refuge for fish and wildlife, especially salmon that southern Puget Sound resident orca whales need to survive.

 In Thurston County alone, we estimate the federal proposal would remove between 2,000 and 11,000 acres of wetlands from federal protection.

 State water quality at risk under flawed federal approach

 The federal government said it wants to reduce the scope of federally-protected waters to increase predictability and consistency when implementing the Clean Water Act.
 We find this approach flawed since it would put state water quality at risk by rolling back federal protection to cover only certain stream reaches instead of the entire water body.

 The rule also would create an artificial divide between state and federal waters, allowing the federal government to shirk its required responsibility under the Clean Water Act to protect the physical, chemical, and biological integrity of the nation’s waters.
 It also ignores years of science that they evaluated for the 2015 Clean Water Rule (the Connectivity Report

 ).
 That report determined that Washington’s surface streams and wetlands are often directly connected to underground sources of water.
 Surface water pollution puts our drinking water aquifers at risk.

 Washington would require new permitting program

-The draft rule will still need to go through the federal rule-making process before it can take effect.
+The draft rule on redefining "waters of the United States" will still need to go through the federal rule-making process before it can take effect.